 Terminator 2: Judgment Day appears in an aspect ratio of approximately 2.35:1 on this Blu-ray Disc.
-The transfer looked good but not quite as positive as I’d expect.
+The transfer looked decent but not quite as positive as I’d expect.

 Sharpness appeared good most of the time, though some judicious use of digital noise reduction sometimes gave the movie a flat, muted look.
-This meant a lack of expected detail in more than a few shots.
-They never became genuinely soft or fuzzy, but they failed to deliver the level of accuracy that they should.
+This meant a lack of expected detail in more than a few shots and more softness than I would otherwise expect.
+Much of the film showed nice delineation, but the picture took too many hits in definition.

-No issues with jagged edges or shimmering occurred, and edge enhancement appeared to be absent.
+No issues with jagged edges or shimmering occurred, but occasional instances of light edge haloes appeared.
 Source flaws were minor.
 I noticed a few small specks, but nothing substantial.

 Colors seemed accurate.
 The production design of T2 cast much of the movie in a metallic blue tone and this came across properly.
-In addition, whenever other hues appeared, they were bright and bold; I saw some excellent reds at times, for instance.
-Black levels were fairly deep and rich, and shadow detail was good, as all dimly lit shots came across clearly and smoothly.
-The excessive use of noise reduction meant this wasn’t a killer presentation, but it nonetheless looked good most of the time.
+In addition, whenever other hues appeared, they were fine.

 For this Blu-ray, we get a DTS-HD MA 6.1 soundtrack.
 It provided a pretty robust soundfield that encircled the viewer throughout the movie.
 The forward spectrum sounded lively and active, as I heard audio from all three front channels nearly all the time.
 In addition, the mix provided a nicely integrated sound, as the audio in the front blended and panned between channels very cleanly and smoothly.